Free Economy Shipping Orders $50+

 Common Health Conditions Seen In the Pitbull Lab Mix

 Besides being one of the most friendly dogs, you’re also going to get one of the healthiest.
 You might not think it, but mutts are some of the healthiest dogs around.
 It’s close to the natural state of the dog and this likely means there is little to no inbreeding in the dog’s recent history.
-Some purebreds are notorious for genetics issues because poor genes get carried along in the name of following a strict set of aesthetics.
+Some purebreds are notorious for genetic issues because poor genes get carried along in the name of following a strict set of aesthetics.

-Generally, the pit bull lab mix can live between 10-15 years and for the most part, is only susceptible to medical conditions that affect medium and big dogs.
+Generally, the Pit Bull Lab Mix can live between 10-15 years, and for the most part, is only susceptible to medical conditions that affect medium and big dogs.

 Pitbull Lab Mix: Everything You Wanted To Know | Innovet Pet

-Common Breed Related Health Conditions:
+Common Breed-Related Health Conditions:

 • Hip Dysplasia